 Obtaining Amazon SES SMTP credentials

-The credentials that you use to send email through the Amazon SES SMTP interface are unique to each AWS Region.
-If you use the Amazon SES SMTP interface to send email in more than one Region, you must generate a set of SMTP credentials for each Region that you plan to use.
+The credentials that you use to send email through the SES SMTP interface are unique to each AWS Region.
+If you use the SES SMTP interface to send email in more than one Region, you must generate a set of SMTP credentials for each Region that you plan to use.

 Your SMTP password is different from your AWS secret access key.
 For more information about credentials, see Types of Amazon SES credentials.

-When you use the SES workflow below to generate SMTP credentials by using the console, you are taken to the IAM console to create an IAM user with the appropriate policies to call Amazon SES and provides you with the SMTP credentials associated with that user.
+When you use the SES workflow below to generate SMTP credentials by using the console, you are taken to the IAM console to create an user with the appropriate policies to call SES and provides you with the SMTP credentials associated with that user.

 Requirement

-actions: iam:ListUsers
+IAM actions: iam:ListUsers

 , iam:CreateUser